-SIU probe reveals FS Premier's office funded dead student, foreign nationals and relatives
+SIU probe reveals FS premier's office funded dead student, foreign nationals, relatives

 The SIU found no evidence that the required approval had been obtained to deviate from the policy.

-The expenditure linked to the foreign students amounted to R576,734.48.
+The expenditure linked to the foreign students amounted to R576 734.48.

 Government officials also improperly benefited from full-time bursaries despite policy rules only allowing employees to apply for part-time funding.

-The investigation further uncovered excessive stipend payments amounting to R1.8 million.
+The investigation further uncovered excessive stipend payments amounting to R1.8-million.

-Meanwhile, the SIU recovered R6.3 million from seven universities after discovering that officials had failed to monitor surplus money sitting in university suspense accounts.
+Meanwhile, the SIU recovered R6.3-million from seven universities after discovering that officials had failed to monitor surplus money sitting in university suspense accounts.

-The unit also secured 18 acknowledgements of debt worth R1.9 million from beneficiaries who received undue benefits from the scheme.
+The unit also secured 18 acknowledgements of debt worth R1.9-million from beneficiaries who received undue benefits from the scheme.

 The SIU has referred 38 officials for disciplinary action and handed evidence against seven individuals to the National Prosecuting Authority for possible prosecution on charges, including fraud, theft, and money laundering.